Wallyway/Q-A-OpenAI-LangChain/README.md

 # QA Langchain Project

 This project is a QA (Question Answering) application that uses Langchain to process and answer questions about coffee.
-The application is built using Streamlit for the web interface and integrates with OpenAI for generating responses.
+The application is built using Streamlit for the web interface and integrates with OpenAI for generating responses.YOUTUBE SOURCE: https://www.youtube.com/watch?v=swwXhsl-PJ4&t=209s

 ![alt text](img.jpeg)